HackYourFuture/Node.js/week3/MAKEME.md

 ## 1. Practice the concepts

+> The problems in the *practice the concepts* section are designed to get you warmed up for the real exercises below.
+You do not have to submit your code, but you have to finish all the exercises.

 This week you'll finish the command line exercises.
 Go back to `learnyounode` and start doing **exercises 11 (HTTP FILE SERVER ) until 13 (HTTP JSON API SERVER)**

 ## 2. Node.js exercises

+> Inside of your `Node.js` fork, go to the folder `week3`.
+Inside of that folder, create a folder called `homework`.
+Inside, create a folder called `nodejs-exercises`.
+This will contain all the files for the following section.

 ### **Exercise 1: Chuck Norris programs do not accept input**